emissary-ingress/emissary/user-guide/grpc.md

 ### Testing the deployment

-Make sure to test your kubernetes deployment before making more advanced changes (like adding TLS).
+Make sure to test your Kubernetes deployment before making more advanced changes (like adding TLS).
 To test any service with Ambassador, we will need the hostname of the running Ambassador service which you can get with:

 ```shell
 $ kubectl get service ambassador -o wide